Skip to main content

 • message: human-readable description in English.
 Do not parse it; it may evolve.

 • details: optional object with context specific to the code.
 Its schema varies by code.
+Most codes do not expose details: the information is then carried by message.

 The HTTP status always accompanies the code.
 A robust client branches on the (status, code) pair and uses code as the primary key.